tmonj1/misc/dotnetcore/TaskAndAsyncAwaitInNetCore3.md

 ## 1. Task

-A task represetnts *an asynchronous operations.
+A task represents an asynchronous operation.

 ### 1.1 A task is not necessarily executed on a different thread

 A task usually represents an synchronous operation, but not limited to it.
-It is possible to create and run a synchronous task as shown below:
+It is possible to create and run a **synchronous** task as shown below:

 ```C#
 static void Main(string[] args)